kimeguida/ProCare/README.md

 (procare) $ python -c "import procare"
 (procare) $ python -c "from procare.open3d.open3d.geometry import read_point_cloud"
 ```
+No Error means the installation has been successful.

 ##### 5. Test Alignments
 Alignement is performed with the python script procare_launcher.py
 ``` bash